RealTreasury/bank-cre-exposure/readme.txt

 == Configuration ==

 After activating the plugin, visit the **Bank CRE Exposure** settings page in your WordPress admin.
 The plugin automatically sets the Netlify URL option to `https://stirring-pixie-0b3931.netlify.app` so it points to the correct deployment.
 Adjust this value if you are using a different Netlify site.

+The reporting-period dropdown will always show the most recent twelve quarter ends.
+If the Netlify function fails to return periods, the dates are generated locally as a fallback.